Cecil Shorts

-Cecil Carlon Shorts III (born December 22, 1987) is an American former professional football wide receiver.
-He attended Collinwood High School in Cleveland, Ohio, and later the University of Mount Union, where he played for the Mount Union Purple Raiders football team.
+Cecil Carlon Shorts III (born December 22, 1987) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He attended Collinwood High School in Cleveland, Ohio, and later played college football for the Mount Union Purple Raiders football team.
 He was selected by the Jacksonville Jaguars in the fourth round of the 2011 NFL draft.

 Early life

 Shorts attended Collinwood High School in Cleveland, Ohio, where he played quarterback on the football team that his father, Cecil Shorts, Jr., coached.

 College career

-During his freshman season, Shorts suffered an injury that kept him from playing the entire year.
+During his freshman season at the University of Mount Union, Shorts suffered an injury that kept him from playing the entire year.
 In 2007, he was the backup quarterback, along with Kurt Rocco, to Greg Micheli, but was 16 of 24 passing for 209 yards, made 12 receptions, three for a touchdown, for 289 and ran for 108 yards with two touchdowns in 14 games played.
 Shorts switched to wide receiver after Pierre Garçon graduated, and immediately became the top receiver for Mount Union.
 In 2008, Shorts caught 77 passes for 1,484 yards and 23 touchdowns, which set an Ohio Athletic Conference record.
 Shorts helped Mount Union win their 10th NCAA Division III National Championship, at Amos Alonzo Stagg Bowl XXXVI.

 In 2009, he was named the D3Football.com National Offensive Player of the Year after recording 100 receptions for 1,736 yards with 19 touchdowns.
 For his efforts, he earned Associated Press first-team Little All-America honors following the season.
 In the 2009 NCAA Division III National Football Championship on December 19, 2009, against the UW–Whitewater Warhawks, Shorts caught 10 passes for 185 yards and two touchdowns.
 The Purple Raiders lost, however, by a score of 38–28.

 In 2010, Shorts' play was hampered by an ankle injury that prevented him from playing in three games.
 He finished the season with 18 receiving touchdowns, three return touchdowns and one rushing touchdown.
 He earned Associated Press first-team Little All-America honors for the second consecutive year following the season.
 Shorts had 4,705 receiving yards for 63 touchdowns in his career.
 He was considered a top wide receiver prospect in the 2011 NFL draft.